Mattianna/mattianna.github.io/_ceramics/Forestation.md

 {% include gallery %}

-Covered with simple carvings excentuated with a copper carbonate stain, this vase plays with positive and negative space.
+Covered with simple carvings accentuated with a copper carbonate stain, this vase plays with positive and negative space.